-Raising achievement through group work
+- Raising achievement through group work

-Experience and reflection in and on action: How do they help learning?
+- Experience and reflection in and on action: How do they help learning?

-Effective talk in the primary classroom
+- Effective talk in the primary classroom

-Further evidence comes from two systematic reviews (click to page 11 on References) (Bennett et al., 2004, 2005) of the use and nature of small group discussions in science.
+Further evidence comes from two systematic reviews (Bennett et al., 2004, 2005; see References, page 54) of the use and nature of small group discussions in science.